Let Hacker Culture Die

 This entertainment is also useful labour: much of modern technology, and multi-billion dollar companies, were built off hacker work that has been voluntarily and freely gifted to the commons on a colossal scale.

-The hacker ethic has also meant fighting for freedom against big corporations and monopolies who lock down computing devices so that customers can’t control their own devices, who use patents and copyrights to crush smaller competition, drive up prices and prevent technological improvements, who persecute people sharing films and music and put up 96-year long paywalls around culturally important media, who invade your privacy and sell your personal data, who force invasive advertisements on you and reduce the security of your devices.
+The hacker ethic has also meant fighting for freedom against big corporations and monopolies who lock down computing devices so that customers can’t control their own devices, who use patents and copyrights to crush smaller competition, drive up prices and prevent technological improvements, who persecute people sharing films and music and put up 96-year long paywalls around culturally important media, who invade our privacy and sell our personal data, who force invasive advertisements on us and reduce the security of our devices.

-All of this is resoundingly positive but this individualistic counter-culture has its problems too.
+All of this is a resoundingly positive contribution from the hacker ethic but this individualistic counter-culture has its problems too.
 It’s true that open source software developers voluntarily producing free software “owe” us nothing, and we can sympathise with the burden of expectations from end-users.
 However, hacker culture has an infamously abrasive and abusive tone.

 This was okay when hackers worked with other hackers - if it’s entertainment, then when it’s not fun you can leave and work on something else.
 But these days more and more people have careers in software development.